-Use this feature to determine how long (in minutes) the multiple event counter should wait before generating a new event log.
+This item is used to determine how long (in minutes) should the multiple event counter wait before generating a new event log.
 Enter a number between 0 to 99.
 The default setting is 60.

-$\ensuremath{{\mathbb{N}}}$ Note: Please reboot the system for the changes to take effect.
+Note: Please reboot the system for the changes to take effect.

-▶View System Event Log
+► View System Event Log

 This item allows the user to view the event in the system event log.
-Select this feature and press <Enter> to view the status of an event in the log.
+Select this item and press <Enter> to view the status of an event in the log.
 The following categories are displayed: Date/Time/Error Code/Severity